devschooldevops/06_nw_storage/Network_exercises.md

 - Restore the /etc/hosts and /etc/nsswitch files to their former configuration.

 ## Network Troubleshooting
 - Use the ethtool to look at the status of your adapters at the link level.
 Which modes are supported, and which mode is chosen?
+Info:make sure you use your coresponding adapter.
 ```bash
  ethtool ens33
 ```
 - Use ip and ifconfig to look at your adapters at the IP level.
 Do you see the IP address, subnetmask, MTU and adapter state?
 ```bash
  ip addr